Asset Finance Information

 Why Lease?

 Leasing helps businesses keep ahead of the game by giving them access to emerging technology and equipment to maintain their competitive edge.
-Businesses can quickly gain up to date equipment whilst spreading the cost, meaning they can retain their capital to invest in other areas of the business.
+Businesses can quickly gain up-to-date equipment whilst spreading the cost, meaning they can retain their capital to invest in other areas of the business.
 Leasing also helps businesses to manage their cash flow, forecast and plan ahead.
 Equally, Leasing can provide a safety net if business critical equipment needs replacing quickly.
 For example, if a caterer’s oven was to break, they would be able to replace it quickly and continue business as usual.

 Can second-hand equipment be financed?